-Dr Chris Lewington joined the team in June 2019 after a long and successful industrial career in major systems development and software research across the finance, defence, telecommunications and biotechnology sectors.
-Chris has held a variety of leadership, senior management and development roles from IT director through to programmer, and has many years of practical software engineering experience, applying object-oriented methods, design patterns, and best practice techniques to a broad range of domains, using several different lifecycle approaches ranging from standard Waterfall through to RAD, Agile and Extreme Programming.
+Dr Chris Lewington is a Senior Lecturer in Cyber Security, Chair of the School Research Ethics Committee, and joined the team in June 2019 after a long and successful industrial career spanning the finance, telecommunications, defence and biotechnology sectors.
+Chris has held a variety of leadership, senior management, and development roles from IT director through to programmer and has many years of practical software engineering experience.

-Chris holds PhD and MSc degrees in Computer Science from the University of Essex, a BSc in Mathematics from the University of Hertfordshre, and an LLB Law degree from the University of London.
+Chris holds PhD and MSc degrees in Computer Science from the University of Essex, a BSc in Mathematics from the University of Hertfordshire, an LLB Law degree from the University of London, and is currently studying for a Masters degree in Advanced Security and Digital Forensics with Edinburgh Napier University, which is accredited by the National Cyber Security Centre (NCSC).
 He is also a Certified Java Professional at Programmer, Developer and Part 1 Architect levels.

 - Lewington C.P.
 (1990) ‘Towards constructive program derivation in VDM’.
 In: Nori K.V., Veni Madhavan C.E. (eds) Foundations of Software Technology and Theoretical Computer Science.
 FSTTCS 1990.
 Lecture Notes in Computer Science, vol 472.
 Springer, Berlin, Heidelberg